Audience: Elementary educators

 Levels of Student Autonomy is a simple system that supports student independence and personalized learning.
 The resource below explains how you might implement this system in your learning space.

-Dr. Nicole Thompson, Division Director of Teacher Preparation at Mary Lou Fulton Teachers College
+Dr. Nicole Thompson, Division Director of Teacher Preparation at Mary Lou Fulton College for Teaching and Learning Innovation

-Brent Maddin talks with Dr. Nicole Thompson, Division Director of Teacher Preparation at Mary Lou Fulton Teachers College, about equity, paid teacher candidate residency models, and Principled Innovation.
+Brent Maddin talks with Dr. Nicole Thompson, Division Director of Teacher Preparation at Mary Lou Fulton College for Teaching and Learning Innovation, about equity, paid teacher candidate residency models, and Principled Innovation.

 Brent Maddin: What is the Next Education Workforce?